 For the macro lover, there is also plenty to see, nudibranchs, shrimps, cuttlefish and pygmy seahorses are among the critters you can see you can encounter here.

 There is one dive site, in particular, that is worth a mention, Big Fish Country or BFC for short.
-This site is located next to the resort and is the entrance of the channel opening into the lagoon.
+This site is located next to the Nabucco Island Resort.
+It is the entrance of the channel opening into the lagoon.
 The dive has to be timed to coincide with the current coming into the lagoon.

 A negative entry and a quick descent to 20 mt will take you to a ledge where to attach your reef hook and wait. soon grey reef sharks and huge schools of jacks will start coming by.
 But the real highlight here is the massive resident school of barracudas. in their thousands they will form spectacular patterns and with some luck, you may experience them swimming in a tornado formation.
 This is a dive you will remember for the rest of your life.